Register User

 Auto-login after registration

-Enable “Initialize force login after register” to automatically log the new user in immediately after their account is created, following the same redirect flow configured in the Autologin settings.
+When enabled, the new user is automatically logged in immediately after their account is created, following the redirect flow configured in the Login settings.
+Requires the Auto-Login feature to also be enabled.